-Indicator 5.2.3 Large - Actual annual harvest volumes for timber are recorded and the harvest over a defined period does not exceed the allowable cut determined in 5.2.2 for the same defined period.
+- 5.2.3 Small Harvesting of the entire forest can occur in one stage, so long as ecosystem services are maintained.
+Actual harvest rates are recorded. - 5.2.4 Actual annual harvest volumes for timber are recorded and the harvest over a defined period does not exceed the allowable cut determined in 5.2.2 or 5.2.3 for the same defined period.